 Kobe Recommended Tours

 To make your Kobe sightseeing experience even better, a guided tour by a local is recommended.
 They will know the best places to see and the best routes to take around the city.
 With a guide at your side, your day in Kobe will become a memorable experience.
-Some of the tours you can have fun on are Kobe One-day Tour with Kobe Beef Lunch, Kobe full enjoyment tour, and Kobe Golden Tour.

 At TripleLights, we provide a market place of guides and their tours.
 This means you can choose your own guide and tour.
 For example, some people want a full day tour, others want a half day tour or a tour with the same guide for two consecutive days.
 You can send a message directly to the guides to make a request like that or ask questions.
 Get an early start and make the most of your visit to Kobe!